BlockchainLabsNZ/awesome-solidity/README.md

 	* [Ethereum and Solidity: The Complete Developer's Guide](https://www.udemy.com/ethereum-and-solidity-the-complete-developers-guide/learn/v4/overview) – Udemy course
 	* [Become a Blockchain Developer with Ethereum and Solidity](https://www.udemy.com/getting-started-with-ethereum-solidity-development/learn/v4/content) – Udemy course
 	* [Creating your own DAO based on Aragon framework](https://medium.com/@joselfgaray/dao-workshop-testnet-b406380894a6)
+	* [Note of setting up testing environment](https://github.com/BlockchainLabsNZ/awesome-solidity/blob/master/Note_of_setting_up_testing_environment.md) - A note of how to set up testing environment and avoid annoying errors (on Windows10).
+Including a few regular tools: testrpc, truffle, mocha.js,truffle flattener, gas-reporter, coveralls, sol-function-profiler, Parity
+	* [Testing tool errors](https://github.com/BlockchainLabsNZ/awesome-solidity/blob/master/Testing_errors.md) - A list of error messages when running testing tools, and the methods of how to deal with them.
+Update irregular.
+Contributions are welcome.

 	### Short answers to some questions